Mohamedabdelli/Projet-MLflow-minio-FastApi/README.md

 ## Entraînement et déploiement des modèles

-Run the `export.sh` script to train the project in the MLflow-projet repository.
+Run the `export.sh` script to train the project in the [MLflow-projet](https://github.com/Mohamedabdelli/projet-mlflow.git).
 The model will be trained locally, then uploaded to MLflow and stored in Minio.
 You can upload multiple models by modifying hyperparameters.
 For more details on the structure of an MLflow project, see [This link](https://mlflow.org/docs/2.4.2/projects.html).

 Command: